AlFranzianne/OSOlink/README.md

 For Windows: https://herd.laravel.com/docs/windows/getting-started/installation

-3. Install Dependencies by runniung this command on your terminal `composer install`
+3. Install Dependencies by running this command on your terminal `composer install`

-4. Set Up Environment File by runniung this command on your terminal `cp .env.example .env`
+4. Set Up Environment File by running this command on your terminal `cp .env.example .env`
 Then generate app key:
 `php artisan key:generate`